choogiesaur/traffic-alerts/README.md

 **TODO:**
 - Switch to local SMTP/incorporate mailx
-- If possible, instead of using list-of-lists for offenders, have a row object with named attributes for each database field.
-Higher space requirement, but better readability.

 **Usage:**
 > python traffic-alerts.py
+> ( but really you want this as a recurring job :) )

 **Notes:**
-- Some of the formatting looks clean in a text editor but a bit iffy on GitHub.
-- Meant for python 3, but is able to run on vetools' python 2.6 with \__future\__ import
+- Meant for python 3, but runs on python 2.6 with \__future\__ import
-- When implementing new alerts, the function print_fields() in deprecated_fxns.py is useful for lining up database fields with the python program.
+- When implementing new alerts, the function print_fields() in deprecated.py is useful for lining up database fields with the python program.
 - More notes in notes.txt :)